What’s ascertainment? The green light to launch transition

 WASHINGTON (AP) — The course of President-elect Joe Biden’s transition to power is dependent in part on an obscure declaration called “ascertainment.”

-Here are some details on that process:
+Some details on that process:

 WHAT IS ASCERTAINMENT?